The Weather in China 🌤 What’s The Truth

 Weather in China in February

-February is still cold, perhaps not quite the heights of January, but still, if you are around the north, be prepared and be ready.
+February is still cold, perhaps not quite hitting the heights of January, but still, if you are around the north, be prepared and be ready.

 The weather in China in February does change drastically again, depending on your region with the north remaining cold and the south starting to (already) warm up for some scorching summers.